These rules are not intended to reiterate all applicable laws. Where the word "counsel" has been utilized, this will include pro se parties.

 - Show that service has been perfected upon the opposing party before filing the motion with the Court; and

-- Be accompanied by a filing fee, a sufficient pauper's affidavit, or a form showing a public defender has been appointed to represent the party, unless the motion is filed in a pending case already docketed with the Court.
+- Be accompanied by the filing fee or evidence that one or more of the fee waiver provisions of Rule 5 apply, unless the motion is filed in a pending case already docketed with the Court.
 The filing fee shall be in the amount set out in Rule 5.